Is Buying A House With A Friend A Good Idea?

 May Put A Strain On Your Friendship

 Before buying a house with a friend, consider your relationship with that person and whether it can withstand these challenges.
+You may have heard that it’s a bad idea to mix business with friendship.
+It’s not always true but owning a home together can get tricky, especially when you’re splitting monthly mortgage payments and housing costs.

 The Bottom Line

-Buying a home with a friend is a great way to make homeownership a more easily achievable goal for first-time home buyers and can also be a great way to get started investing in real estate.
+Buying a home with a friend is a great way to make homeownership a more easily achievable goal for first-time home buyers, and it can also be a great way to get started investing in real estate.
 Being co-owners with a friend also comes with its fair share of risks, however, so make sure to consider all the potential downsides of such an arrangement before committing.